 Surfshark too is capable of unblocking Netflix and streaming content from sources around the world.
 Here’s a screen capture of us viewing Doctor Who through Surfshark’s London, UK server location.

 But there are two big advantages to doing this using Surfshark for Netflix and streaming, instead of Atlas VPN.
-One is that Surfshark is much faster that Atlas VPN.
+One is that Surfshark is much faster than Atlas VPN.
 That makes the chances of poor streaming performance are reduced with Surfshark.

 Netflix and other streaming services winner: Surfshark